SSRS ESOMAR 28

 Context: Combining respondents from sources set up primarily for different purposes (like direct marketing, for example) may cause undesirable survey effects.

 The SSRS Opinion Panel is actively used by major academic institutions, media organizations, and other private sector entities – both in the U.S. and abroad.
-It is used exclusively for research purposes and never for direct marketing.
+It is used exclusively for research purposes and never used for direct marketing.

 05 How do you source groups that may be hard to reach on the internet?